auwixcom/lad/FAQ.md

 &mdash; especially the reason for the crash &mdash; the logger must flush any buffered entries before the process exits.

-Zap makes this easy by offering `Panic` and `Fatal` logging methods that automatically flush before exiting.
+lad makes this easy by offering `Panic` and `Fatal` logging methods that automatically flush before exiting.
 Of course, this doesn't guarantee that logs will never be lost, but it eliminates a common error.

-See the discussion in uber-go/zap#207 for more details.
+See the discussion in uber-go/lad#207 for more details.

 ### What's `DPanic`?